Bill Gates is the wealthiest man on the planet with a net worth in excess of $80 billion.

 With Alliance Boots, Walgreens became the biggest purchaser of generic drugs in the world.

 Most recently, Walgreens announced a deal to acquire Rite-Aid for $17.2 billion in 2015.
-The deal is still in limbo, but if it closes, Walgreens will be able to provide better national coverage for its customers.
+However, the company conceded to only acquire half of Rite-Aid’s stores after regulatory scrutiny.
+Regardless, Walgreens will be able to provide better national coverage for its customers.

 By acquiring other drugstores, Walgreens gains substantial cost synergies from procurement savings on the purchase of drugs and merchandise.
 The company’s economies of scale allow it to offer customers lower costs compared to its smaller rivals.